We have published or co-published histories of several major programs of the BC Forest Service.

-A second volume covering the period from 1940 to 1960 has been written and will be produced next.
+A history of the BC Forest Service’s inventory program, from 1912 to 1940, was written in 1995 by FHABC member the late Ralph Schmidt and posted online in September 2015.
+A second volume covering the period from 1940 to 1960 was written by FHABC member Bob Breadon and posted online in June 2017.
 These two volumes contain the personal experiences, reminiscences and biographies of many of the people who worked in the inventory program during its first five decades.

 Use the following links to access online versions of these publications:

 - A History of the British Columbia Provincial Forest Inventory Program: Part Two, 1940 – 1960 R.E.
 Breadon, 1995, updated 2017 by John Parminter